-New reports by the WARC – World Advertising Research Center – shows some new numbers for the state of digital advertising.
+New reports by the WARC – World Advertising Research Center – shows some new numbers for the state of global ad spending.

 Here are the highlights worldwide.